Changes are coming into affect for low value goods imported on or after 1st of December 2019.

 Import Declarations

-As stated above, goods with a total value on or below NZ$1000 will no longer incur a Customs duty, GST or transaction fee.
+As stated above, goods with a total value on or below NZ$1000 do not incur a Customs duty, GST or transaction fee.
 An exception to this is alcohol or tobacco - duty/levies and GST must still be paid for these even if the value is under NZ$1000 or the GST was prepaid.